pittar/gitops-argocd/README.md

-# ArgoCD Demo for OpenShift 4
+# GitOps with ArgoCD on OpenShift 4

 Install ArgoCD and some resources to demonstrate GitOps concepts and how they relate to OpenShift.